Samuel Seabury Playground

 In 1930, at the request of the appellate division of the New York court system, Seabury returned to public service leading a series of investigations into state and city corruption.
 His most public inquiry was an investigation into the administration of New York City Mayor James “Gentleman Jimmy” Walker (1881-1946).
 Walker was alleged to have accepted bribes from businessmen seeking municipal contracts.
 Seabury’s inquiry confirmed these charges, and Walker resigned in disgrace as a result.
 Seabury remained in public service after the Walker investigation, serving as Mayor Fiorello La Guardia’s (1882-1947) political advisor.
 On May 7, 1958, at the age of eighty-five, Samuel Seabury died having faithfully served the City and State of New York for much of his life.

 In 1957, the Board of Estimate decided that this land, bounded by Lexington Avenue and 95th Street, should be employed for school and recreational purposes.
 At the time, apartment buildings and Public School 86, a four-story, non-fireproof building constructed in 1889, occupied the site.
 Following their removal, the playground opened on March 3, 1962.
-The next year, Public School 198 opened on the site.
-For years, the playground was simply known as P.S.
-198 Playground, however in 1989, at the request of Parks Commissioner Henry J. Stern, a local law officially named the parkland in honor of Samuel Seabury.
+The next year, Public School 198 opened and the playground assumed the name of the school.

-In 1987, Seabury Playground reopened, having undergone a $673,711 renovation sponsored by Council Member Carolyn Maloney.
-The old play equipment was replaced with new timber-form equipment.
+In 1987, Seabury Playground was renovated and timber-form play equipment was installed.
 The area closest to the East 96th Street Subway entrance was re-graded and a brick façade was installed along the retaining wall at 96th Street.
-In addition, London Plane trees, Japanese maples, saucer magnolia hybrids, and regent sophora trees were planted.
-Today, Seabury Playground’s facilities include two basketball courts, a baseball field, a comfort station, climbing structures, swings, slides, sitting areas equipped with benches and game tables, and a yardarm that displays the United States, City of New York, and Parks flags.
+In addition, London Plane trees, Japanese maples, saucer magnolia hybrids, and Japanese pagoda trees were planted.
+Today, Seabury Playground’s facilities include two basketball courts, a baseball field, a comfort station, climbing structures, swings, slides, sitting areas equipped with benches and game tables.
+The park was renamed in honor of Samuel Seabury in 1989.